MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 5 - Data management.md

 lab:
   title: 'Lab 5: Import data using Data Management'
   module: 'Learning Path 05: Migrate data and go live with finance and operations apps'
-  description: then wait for the 140 – Accounts receivable template to load.
-When it completes you will see entities in the Entities list.
-(If you don't, then the entity list has probably not refreshed yet.)
+  description: We will set updata management, prepare templates, and then import data.
-  duration: 5 minutes
+  duration: 30 minutes
-  level: 100
+  level: 300
   islab: true
 ---